Your Shopify store has hundreds, maybe thousands of products. Your average customer sees a handful before they leave.

 Post-purchase / Thank-you page: One-click add-on offers.
 The customer has already bought, so the threshold for adding an item is low.
 Limit to a single, highly relevant suggestion.

 Search results: When a search returns results, show related recommendations alongside or below the search grid.
-When a search returns zero results — which happens on 31% of ecommerce searches — show personalized recommendations as a fallback instead of an empty page.
+When a search returns zero results (which happens on 31% of ecommerce searches), show personalized recommendations as a fallback instead of an empty page.
 This alone recovers significant lost revenue.

 404 pages: Don't waste error pages.
 Show bestsellers or personalized picks to redirect visitors back into the shopping experience.

-The fundamental question: does the app serve the same recommendations to every visitor, or does it build individual models?
+Does the app serve the same recommendations to every visitor, or does it build individual models?
 Rule-based systems that let you set manual filters are fine for stores with small catalogs.
 For anything over a few hundred products, you need AI that understands product relationships, customer behavior, and real-time browsing signals.

 Ask specifically: does the app train models on your store's data, or does it use generic algorithms?
-Store-specific models consistently outperform one-size-fits-all approaches because they understand your unique catalog structure — how hat brims relate to crown shapes, how boots pair with belts, how a certain fabric type correlates with higher cart completion.
+Store-specific models consistently outperform one-size-fits-all approaches because they understand your unique catalog structure (how hat brims relate to crown shapes, how boots pair with belts, how a certain fabric type correlates with higher cart completion).

 PersonalizerAI, for example, builds bespoke models for each merchant's catalog, order history, and customer behavior using proprietary AI powered by advanced language models.
 That level of store-specific training is what separates a 5% conversion lift from a 25% one.

 Count the recommendation types.
 If an app only offers "Similar Products" and "Trending," you're missing the highest-value placements: checkout upsell, post-purchase, complete the look, and cart-based recommendations.
-The best apps offer 10+ widget types with flexible placement across your entire store — homepage, PDP, cart, checkout, post-purchase, and search.
+The best apps offer 10+ widget types with flexible placement across your entire store (homepage, PDP, cart, checkout, post-purchase, and search).

-Attribution and Reporting
+Attribution and reporting

-Look for click-based attribution — where revenue is only attributed when a customer clicks a recommendation and subsequently purchases.
+Look for click-based attribution, where revenue is only attributed when a customer clicks a recommendation and subsequently purchases.
 This is verifiable in Shopify's own analytics and gives you a real picture of ROI.
 PersonalizerAI uses click-only attribution for this reason: every dollar of attributed revenue is cross-checkable in your Shopify dashboard.

-Pricing Model
+Pricing model

 Recommendation apps typically use one of three pricing models: